happykhan/microreact-cookbook/README.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.

+## How to contribute

+Contributions are welcome, either via a direct commit or as a pull request.
+Recipes and tutorials are written in markdown in the `docs` folder.

+* Examples should be self contained examples, with all the required raw data.
+* Try to show one, perhaps two, features in a single example
+* Keep it brief
+* Copy and use the template in `example-template` for consistency.